2017 Washington Nationals season: World Baseball Classic

-Eight Nationals, including five participants in major league camp, were granted leave from spring training to participate in the 2017 World Baseball Classic.
+Eight Nationals, including five participants in major league camp, were granted leave from spring training to participate in the 2017 World Baseball Classic (WBC).
 Starting pitcher Tanner Roark and second baseman Daniel Murphy played for Team USA, reliever Enny Romero played for Team Dominican Republic (eliminated in the second round), reliever Óliver Pérez played for Team Mexico (eliminated in the first round), minor league catcher Nick Rickles and minor league reliever R.C.
 Orlan played for Team Israel (eliminated in the first round), and minor league catcher Jhonatan Solano and minor league infielder Adrián Sánchez played for Team Colombia (eliminated in the first round).
-Reliever Rafael Martin was slated to be available for Mexico if it reached the second round, but due to a controversial scoring decision, it failed to do so.
-Catcher Spencer Kieboom was listed on the preliminary roster for Team Netherlands but was left off the final announced roster for the World Baseball Classic.
-Starting pitcher Max Scherzer was originally expected to play for the United States in the tournament, but he withdrew after announcing a stress fracture in the ring finger of his right hand in January.
+Reliever Rafael Martin was slated to be available for Mexico if they reached the second round, but due to a controversial scoring decision, the team failed to do so.
+Catcher Spencer Kieboom was listed on the preliminary roster for Team Netherlands but was left off the final announced roster.
+Starting pitcher Max Scherzer was originally expected to play for the United States, but he withdrew after announcing a stress fracture in the ring finger of his right hand in January.

-Team USA won the tournament, with Roark turning in a strong four-inning start in the semifinal against Japan.
-Murphy received only two starts and six at-bats during the tournament, to the frustration of Nationals manager Dusty Baker, who said he thought it was "hurting" both his players to spend most of their time during the World Baseball Classic on the bench.
+The United States won the tournament, with Roark turning in a strong four-inning start in the semi-final against Japan.
+Murphy received only two starts and six at-bats during the tournament, frustrating Nationals manager Dusty Baker, who said he thought it was "hurting" both his players to spend most of their time during the WBC on the bench.
 Of Murphy, he said, "How are you going to get your stuff together when you're not playing?"

 Roark had not planned to stay for the entire tournament, but he elected to stay on the roster in order to make a promised start in the championship round.
 He told The Washington Post, "Fortunately, it was all three rounds to win the gold, which is amazing to be a part of."
 Murphy said he spent his time on the team drilling and talking with USA teammates Ian Kinsler and Paul Goldschmidt about fielding and hitting.